lpellegro/Spam_Call_Mitigation/README.md

 # Spam Call and Toll Fraud Mitigation

 Cisco Expressway release X14 is able to mitigate spam calls and toll fraud attempts by jailing the spam IP address, thus offloading Expressway by unwanted calls and reducing the impact of toll fraud.
+These set of scripts are intended to export the list of banned IPs on a web server in order to feed the Internet firewall and stop the spam traffic at firewall level

 This is a bundle made by 2 independent scripts.
 The first one - ipjail.py - sends a notification card to a Webex space whenever a new IP is banned on a monitored Expressway.
 The second script - listening_bot.py - allows the admin to interact with the bot by changing the status of an IP between 4 different statuses (ban/unban/exempt/remove exemption) and to request the call activity list of a banned IP.